harigovind1995/big-data-collaborative-filters/README.md

 # Big_Data_Project

-In this project,
-we conduct research on collaborative filtering approach with latent factor decomposition, a matrix factorization approach to decompose user-item interaction information to recommend users’ most relevant items, with Alternative Least Square method.
-We utilize PySpark (version 2.4.0) and implement baseline model on HPC environment.
-We further implement model on single-machine to compare its performance from HPC settings, and conduct various visualization to detect the hidden correlations between latent factors and other features.
+In this project, we explore the collaborative filtering method using latent factor decomposition, specifically through matrix factorization techniques, to break down user-item interactions for enhanced item recommendations using the Alternating Least Squares method.
+The research utilizes PySpark (version 2.4.0) and is initially conducted in a High-Performance Computing (HPC) environment before transitioning to a single-machine model to evaluate performance differences.
+Additionally, we employ several visualization techniques to uncover hidden relationships between latent factors and other attributes.

 If you have any questions, you can reach out to me harigovind.padmarajan@utdallas.edu